usdot-fhwa-stol/carma-platform/README.md

 Welcome to the CARMA contributing guide.
 Please read this guide to learn about our development process, how to propose pull requests and improvements, and how to build and test your changes to this project.
 [CARMA Contributing Guide](Contributing.md)

 ## Code of Conduct
-Please read our [CARMA Code of Conduct](Code_of_Conduct.md) which outlines our expectations for participants within the CARMAPlatform community, as well as steps to reporting unacceptable behavior.
+Please read our [CARMA Code of Conduct](Code_of_Conduct.md) which outlines our expectations for participants within the CARMA community, as well as steps to reporting unacceptable behavior.
 We are committed to providing a welcoming and inspiring community for all and expect our code of conduct to be honored.
 Anyone who violates this code of conduct may be banned from the community.

 ## License
 By contributing to the Federal Highway Administration (FHWA) Connected Automated Research Mobility Applications (CARMA), you agree that your contributions will be licensed under its Apache License 2.0 license.
 [CARMA License](<docs/License.md>)